 During an Awakening, old Nomads disappear, Heroes enter elderhood, Artists enter midlife, Prophets enter young adulthood — and a new generation of child Nomads is born.

 The Consciousness Revolution of the 1960s, the Transcendental Movement, and the Great Awakenings of the 18th and 19th centuries are examples of Awakening turnings.

 Unraveling (Third Turning)

 An Unraveling begins as a society embraces the liberating cultural forces set loose by the Awakening.
-Individualism and personal satisfaction are at their highest, while community and confidence in public institutions are at their lowest.
+Individualism and personal satisfaction are at their highest, while community and trust in public institutions are at their lowest.
 Pleasure seeking and extreme lifestyles emerge.
-Society fragments into polarizing groups which makes decisive public action difficult.
+Society fragments into polarizing groups which become increasingly entrenched in their respective ideologies, making the reaching of consensus and the taking of decisive public action difficult.
 Instead of addressing problems, businesses and government leaders just kick the can down the road.
 Confidence in society’s future darkens, and the culture feels used up and worn out.
 Civic and moral paralysis and apathy set in.
 Art reflects the growing pessimism as themes of dreary realism take center stage.
 Child-rearing begins to move back towards protection and structure.

 During Unravelings, old Heroes disappear, Artists enter elderhood, Prophets enter midlife, Nomads enter young adulthood — and a new generation of child Heroes is born.

 Previous Unravelings occurred around World War I and the decades before the Civil and Revolutionary Wars.
 According to Strauss and Howe, the most recent Unraveling began during the second term of the Reagan administration and continued into the 2000s.